Bachelor of Psychology with Honours

 Note: Applicants wishing to undertake a separate, end-on, fourth year Honours in Psychology should apply for either the Bachelor of Arts with Honours, Bachelor of Science with Honours, or the Bachelor of Social Science with Honours.

-After completing this degree, you are eligible for associate membership of the Australian Psychological Society and provisional registration as a psychologist.
+After completing this degree, you are eligible for associate membership of the Australian Psychological Society and to commence postgraduate professional training in psychology.

 4 Years Full-time